 Add curry paste to oil, and stir for a few minutes.

 Add in coconut milk and chicken stock, and stir.
-Bring to a boil.
+Bring to a boil, then turn the stove down to simmer.

 Add in carrots and onions.

-Once carrots are almost fork-tender, add in very thinly sliced chicken and cook for two or three minutes.
+Once carrots are almost fork-tender, add in very thinly sliced chicken and cook for two or three minutes, until cooked through.
 Then remove from heat.

 Add in potatoes.